Seerat-Un-Nisa/Credit-Risk-Assessment-System/README.md

 # 🔍 Explainable AI

-SHAP was used during the machine learning analysis to investigate which features influenced model predictions.
+**SHAP** was used to analyze feature importance and understand how borrower characteristics influence model predictions.

 Important features identified during the analysis included: